nlply/paper_reading/README.md

 * **MBTI by LLMs** "Can ChatGPT Assess Human Personalities?
 A General Evaluation Framework"
 * **MBTI Detection** "Can Large Language Models Understand You Better?
 An MBTI Personality Detection Dataset Aligned with Population Traits"
 * **Role play** "When “A Helpful Assistant” Is Not Really Helpful: Personas in System Prompts Do Not Improve Performances of Large Language Models"
-* **ProSA** "ProSA: Assessing and Understanding the Prompt Sensitivity of LLMs"
-* **Quantifying Sensitivity** "Quantifying Language Models' Sensitivity to Spurious Features in Prompt Design or: How I learned to start worrying about prompt formatting"
 * **In-Context Impersonation** "In-Context Impersonation Reveals Large Language Models' Strengths and Biases"
 * **VISBIAS** "VISBIAS: Measuring Explicit and Implicit Social Biases in Vision Language Models"
 * **Two Hundred Sentiment** "Examining Gender and Race Bias in Two Hundred Sentiment Analysis Systems"